sheptalo/mindustry-minecraft-mod/README.md

 # Minecraft mindustry mod
 ![Logo](banner.jpg)
 The main aim of this mod port minecraft to mindustry.
-## Minecraft
+## eng Minecraft
-this mod will port minecraft 1.12.2 to a mindustry
+this mod will port minecraft 1.12.2 to a mindustry. slitghly recommend to play with max zoom
 ## Building for Desktop Testing

 1. Install JDK **17**.